fortrabbit/help/docs/billing.md

 Open invoices can be found in the Dashboard;

-Login to the link:/dashboard[Dashboard] &gt; follow the instructions in the "open invoices" warning.
+Login to our Dashboard &gt; follow the instructions in the "open invoices" warning.

 Credit card payments are done immediately.
 SEPA direct payments are delayed.
 If your credit card has insufficient funds at the time of charging, we may try to charge it again during the month.